DANISHFAYAZNAJAR/ai-agent-t2sql-rag/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to deploy the Proplens AI Agent to Render (or similar cloud platforms).
+This guide explains how to deploy the AI Agent to Render (or similar cloud platforms).

 ## Prerequisites